Skip to Content

 Nonrefundable Fees

-The state of Texas doesn’t allow landlords to charge nonrefundable security deposit fees.
-The landlord must refund the security deposit in full unless they’ve made allowable deductions.
+The state of Texas doesn’t allow landlords to charge non-refundable security deposit fees.
+Under Texas law, the landlord must refund the security deposit in full unless they’ve made allowable deductions.
 The only nonrefundable fees the landlord can keep are those that have been clearly outlined in the lease agreement.

 person sitting next to a dog with a book and a drink